Pabler2506/Sancho-llm-manipulation-system/README.md

 ![Python](https://img.shields.io/badge/Python-3.12-3776AB?style=for-the-badge&logo=python)
 ![Gemini](https://img.shields.io/badge/Google_Gemini-API-4285F4?style=for-the-badge&logo=google)

-This repository contains the software architecture for an autonomous home assistant robot ("Sancho").
+This repository contains the software architecture for a **simulated** autonomous home assistant robot ("Sancho").
 The core of this project bridges the gap between high-level natural language reasoning and low-level robotic execution by integrating **Large Language Models (LLMs)** with asynchronous **Behavior Trees** and the **Nav2** autonomous navigation stack.

 Developed as a Final Degree Project (Trabajo Fin de Grado) in Electronics, Robotics, and Mechatronics Engineering at the University of Málaga (UMA).